Alessandro Lucarelli: Playing career

 His hometown club, Livorno, noticed the defender's qualities and signed him for the 2004–05 Serie A season.
-He made 28 appearances in his only full season at the club and also scored his first league goals of his professional career as he bagged four goals.
+He made 28 appearances in his only full season at the club and also scored the first league goals of his professional career as he bagged four goals.
 Livorno finished ninth in Serie A. Lucarelli moved to Reggina for the 2005–06 season and would spend two seasons at the club, twice achieving mid-table finishes before repeating the feat with Genoa in 2007–08, a club he had joined in the summer of 2007, having been exchanged to Siena from Reggina for Francesco Cozza, but immediately leaving for Genoa, where he signed a three-year contract.
 Genoa paid €1.9 million to Siena to acquire Lucarelli.

 The following summer, 2008, he rejoined his brother Cristiano at Parma, who paid €1.2 million for his services.
 Parma were in Serie B at the time and Lucarelli helped Parma to promotion that season, making 39 appearances in all competitions.
 This was Lucarelli's third promotion from Serie B to A. Between 2009 and 2015 and across six seasons, Lucarelli made 193 Serie A appearances for the club.
 In his sixth season at the club, he became club captain.
 During his time at Parma, he entered the top 100 of players with most Serie A appearances, appearing 386 times for five clubs.
 Lucarelli was the only player to remain at Parma following the club's demotion to Serie D. He earned three successive promotions in the rebirth of the club from Serie D in 2015–16, Lega Pro to Serie B in 2016–17 and to Serie A in 2017–18.
 On 4 November 2017, Lucarelli became Parma's record holder for league appearances, moving ahead of Ivo Cocconi on the all-time list.
 On 27 May 2018, Lucarelli announced his retirement during Parma's promotion party at the Stadio Ennio Tardini, with Parma retiring his number 6 jersey.

-Coaching career
+Directorial career

-In June 2017, Lucarelli began studying for his UEFA A Licence at Coverciano, going on to become manager of the team from 2018 to 2021.
-Lucarelli began a managerial contract with Vastese in Italy in 2022, managing 27 matches and in the Italian league before the end of his contract in 2023.
-During this time, Vastese scored 26 goals and 29 points, with an average of 2:1 per match.
-As of 2024, Lucarelli is working at Parma once more as a loan manager.
+Following his retirement in May 2018, Lucarelli remained at Parma, being appointed as the club's Club Manager.
+In 2020, he was promoted to the role of Deputy Sporting Director.
+In June 2021, he took on a new executive role as the Loan Manager for the club.
+On 12 August 2025, Parma officially announced the conclusion of their professional relationship with Lucarelli after seven years as a director.